ellerman4/django-blog/README.md

 A blog site made with Django framework.
 I'll be posting various cs concepts I learn here, in order to "learn by teaching".
 Will not be super well structured, and should not be used as a learning resource.

 Posts can be easily added/edited through the Django admin panel.
+Post support markdown for easy customization.

 ![ee9b8697ef7a259e98c5e180d9d66e7d](https://i.gyazo.com/1abc2e8389716f512cd52e4efeba1794.png)